 Completed: counts how many of the linked items (tasks and meetings) were already marked as done compared to the total amount of items

-You can find the same overview of tracked time vs estimated time in detail per phase, and also in the side panel when viewing a specific task/meeting.
+You can find the same overview of tracked time vs estimated time in detail per phase and per task, and also in the side panel when viewing a specific task/meeting.
 Compare estimated time of items with tracked time in order to learn from your planning.